mdesnoyer/wonderland/docs/STYLEGUIDE.md

 - no spaces inside curly brackets, e.g. `{this.state.type}`, NOT `{ this.state.type }`
 - close your tags, e.g. `<input type="text" />`, use one space before closing, NOT `<input type="text"/>`

-If in doubt, defer to the code.
+If in doubt, defer to the existing code.
 If still in doubt, ask.

 ## Sass / CSS